ccgauche/clean_reader/README.md

 - And generate back a tiny HTML file
 - Cache it to reduce data consumption

-## Some numbers?
+## Some numbers

 - As of September 2016, the average web page is 2496 kB in size and requires 140 requests.
-- The average clean reader page is 14kB in size
+- The average clean reader page is 14kB in size and requires one request.

 ![https://i.imgur.com/QdrBGGO.png](https://i.imgur.com/QdrBGGO.png)